Validation of employed methods

 Summary

-Based on the results obtained in the previous sections, we can determine that the employed methods and model – factor (1) – are not the cause of the bad results obtained in Localized HAR based on Wi-Fi CSI since 1) the methods and model obtained acceptable results in other public datasets and 2) a validated method in the literature also obtained very poor results with the collected datasets.
+Based on the results obtained in the previous sections, we can determine that the employed methods and model – factor (1) – are not the cause of the bad results obtained in since 1) the methods and model obtained acceptable results in other public datasets and 2) a validated method in the literature also obtained very poor results with the collected datasets.

 Code reference